marcelpetrick/DevNotes/BeenThereSeenThat/20220615_QtDevCon_Day2/README.md

 # 20220615 Qt Dev Con - day 2

-## how i learnt to stop. eorrying and lobe Unicode - guiseppe d'angelo
+## how i learnt to stop worrying and love Unicode - guiseppe d'angelo
 * most important part about cpp is tooling, so use all the available tooling (clazy, clang-tidy,..) to make your code as safe as possible

 --------